 Jenna Glatzer is the author or ghostwriter of 27 books for adults and children.
 Her best-known projects are her authorized biographies of Celine Dion (Celine Dion: For Keeps) and Marilyn Monroe (The Marilyn Monroe Treasures).
 Her latest picture book is George Ferris’ Grand Idea: The Ferris Wheel.
 She loves to write about people who inspire her.
 Her favorite things include memory foam, GPS, and Pirate’s Booty.
 She is distinctly not fond of rollercoasters and is mildly apprehensive about celery.
 Her home is in New York with her favorite person: her daughter.

 Marie Wilson’s career spans a multi-media landscape including longtime roles in Days of Our Lives, and As the World Turns, work in both print and television ads, theater, and film.
-As she traveled the world for new roles and modeling assignments, Marie developed time managements and organizing routines that helped her keep focus on her work as well as family and be an advocate for causes such as the ASPCA and Save the Children.
-She is currently working on a lifestyle book that shares simple strategies to bring balance, purpose, and mindfulness to the lives of her readers and fans.
+As she traveled the world for new roles and modeling assignments, Marie developed time management and organizing routines that helped her keep focus on her work as well as family and be an advocate for causes such as the ASPCA and Save the Children.